Fair Labor Standards Act of 1938: 1986 Amendment

 In 1986, the Fair Labor Standards Act was amended to allow the United States Secretary of Labor to provide special certificates to allow an employer to pay less than the minimum wage to individuals whose earning or productive capacity is impaired by age, physical or mental deficiency, or injury.
 These employees must still be paid wages that are related to the individual's productivity and commensurate with those paid to similarly located and employed nonhandicapped workers.
-However, paying workers with disabilities less than the minimum wage was outlawed in New Hampshire in 2015, in Maryland in 2016, and in Alaska in 2018.
+However, paying workers with disabilities less than the minimum wage was outlawed in Vermont in 2002, New Hampshire in 2015, in Maryland in 2016, and in Alaska in 2018.

 Section 14(c)

 Section 14(c) of the Fair Labor Standards Act states that with the approval of the Department of Labor's Wage and Hour Division (WHD) certain employers can pay employees with disabilities below the minimum wage.
 In order for the subminimum wage to apply, the disability of the worker must directly affect their productivity in their given position.
 The employer must show that the work of an employee with a disability is less productive than the standard set for employees without disabilities.
 If approved by the WHD, the rate of pay for the worker with a disability can correlate to their productivity in comparison to workers without disabilities.
 Every sixth months at a minimum, employers certified under Section 14(c) must review the special minimum wage of their hourly employees.
 Annually, Section 14(c) employers must also adjust the rate of pay workers receiving special minimum wages to remain comparable to that of employees without disabilities.
 These requirements of subminimum wage review by the employers were added to Section 14(c) through a 1986 amendment.
 The intention of the section is to enable higher employment for people with disabilities.
 The concern with enforcing minimum wage was that there would be a decrease in the job opportunities for workers with disabilities, so Section 14(c) is to be utilized only as needed to offset any opportunity loss.

 The majority of Section 14(c) workers are employed through work centers, but these individuals also work through businesses, schools, and hospitals.
-As of 2001, 424,000 employees with disabilities were receiving the subminimum wages through 5,600 employers under Section 14(c).
+As of 2024, there were 733 employers nationwide with issued certificates and 47 pending certificates employing 39,499 individuals with disabilities.
 More than 50% of workers with disabilities were paid $2.50 per hour or less by their employers due to reduced productivity caused by a disability.
 There are several proposed bills that would repeal and eventually phase out Section 14(c) certifications such as H.R.
 873 or H.R.
 582 (Raise the Wage Act) which was passed by the House of Representatives in July 2019, but did not pass.
 Both political parties have expressed support to repealing this program.
+In 2025, the proposed regulation will again go before congress for a vote.